Most of NYC on “Pause” As 3 Regions Set to Re-Open

 Metric #2 – Decline in Deaths.
-Region must show a sustained decline in the three-day rolling average of daily hospital deaths over the course of a 14-day period.
+The region must show a sustained decline in the three-day rolling average of daily hospital deaths over the course of a 14-day period.
 Alternatively, regions can satisfy this metric if the three-day rolling average of daily new hospital deaths has never exceeded 5.

 Metric #3 – New Hospitalizations.
-Region must experience fewer than 2 new hospitalizations per 100,000 residents, measured on a three-day rolling average.
+The region must experience fewer than 2 new hospitalizations per 100,000 residents, measured on a three-day rolling average.
 New hospitalizations include both new admissions and prior admissions subsequently confirmed as positive COVID cases.